- Locating an ISBN

 Good - Describes the average used textbook that shows some small signs of wear.
 A used book is considered in good condition even when it contains highlighting, margin notes, or other markings (with the exception of study guides, which must be clean).
 However, books must be generally clean in appearance with no torn pages and with the cover or dust jacket intact.

 Poor - Describes a book that is sufficiently worn, to the point that its only merit is as a Reading Copy because it does have the complete text, which must be legible.
 This copy may be soiled, scuffed, stained or spotted and may have loose joints, hinges, pages, etc.close window

 Learn how we stock used books.

-HFC College Store stocks a complete inventory of new and used textbooks, specifically for Henry Ford College.
+HFC College Store stocks a complete inventory of new and used textbooks, specifically for My University.
 Our used textbook stock primarily consists of textbooks purchased during our buyback programs.
-However, if we do not get enough supply from buyback, we must order additional used inventory from a wholesale supplier supplemented with new textbooks from the publisher.
+However, if we do not get enough supply from buyback, we must order additional used inventory from a wholesale supplier - supplemented with new textbooks from the publisher.
 This is just another reason why it is important for you to sell your textbooks back to your local bookstore.
-By selling your books back to HFC College Store, you help make sure used textbooks are available for other Henry Ford College students at the most reasonable prices possible.close window
+By selling your books back to HFC College Store, you help make sure used textbooks are available for other My University students at the most reasonable prices possible.close window